-We obtain phase boundaries for $\alpha=1.05$ at lower temperatures and lower fields $h<2$.
+We obtain phase boundaries for $\alpha=1.05$ at lower temperatures and lower fields $h<2$, as shown in Fig.~\ref{fig:4}.
 From the location of the steps, we determine the first-order transition line.
-Because this first-order transition does not involve any explicit symmetry breaking, its nature is essentially the same as that of gas-liquid type.
-Thus, the first-order phase transition line terminates at the critical point and a crossover line exists beyond the critical point.
-This crossover line is characterized by the peak of the specific heat and the susceptibility.
-The universality class of the critical point of the gas-liquid transition belongs to that of two-dimensional Ising model~\cite{book:Goldenfeld}.
-Therefore, along the crossover line, the susceptibility $\chi$ has the singularity $\chi_{\mathrm{peak}} \propto |T-T_c|^{-\gamma}$ or $|h-h_c|^{-\gamma}$, where $\gamma=7/4$ near the critical point~\cite{book:Goldenfeld}.
-By using this relation, we roughly estimate location of the critical point as $(h_c,T_c)=[0.11(1),0.007(1)]$.
+Because this first-order transition is characterized by the jump of the magnetization and does not involve any explicit symmetry breaking, its nature is inferred to be essentially the same as that of the gas-liquid type.
+Namely, the uniform magnetic susceptibility diverges at the critical end point of this first-order phase transition as the density fluctuation diverges at the critical end point of the gas-liquid transition.
+Thus, the first-order phase transition line terminates at the critical point, and a crossover line appears beyond the critical point.
+This crossover line is determined by the peak of the specific heat and the susceptibility.
+Since there is an exact correspondence between the gas-liquid transition and the two-dimensional Ising transition,~\cite{book:Goldenfeld} the universality class of the critical point of this first-order transition belongs to that of the Ising model.
+Therefore, as one approaches the critical point along the crossover line, the susceptibility diverges as $\chi_{\mathrm{peak}} \propto |T-T_c|^{-\gamma}$ or $|h-h_c|^{-\gamma}$, where $\gamma=7/4$ for the Ising universality class~\cite{book:Goldenfeld}.
+By using this relation, we roughly estimate the location of the critical point as $(h_c,T_c)=[0.11(1),0.007(1)]$.